Chaduke/libsgd_examples/README.md

 # LibSGD Examples

-This repository contains C and Python code examples demonstrating the functionality of the LibSGD game library which is currently in development.
+This repository contains C/C++ and Python code examples demonstrating the functionality of the LibSGD game library which is currently in development.

 To get started with LibSGD, follow the instructions listed here step-by-step.
 Links to Youtube videos will be in each area to provide additional support.